Golden age of American animation: Turnaround efforts by Paramount

-Famous Studios continued to release Popeye shorts, which shifted to color in 1943 as well as creating Noveltoons, an anthology short series similar to Fleischer's Color Classics.
-Noveltoons introduced many notable characters such as Blackie the Lamb, Wolfie (Blackie's main rival), Casper the Friendly Ghost (adapted from a children's story book), Little Audrey (a character similar to and replacing Little Lulu), Herman and Katnip (A cat and mouse duel similar to Tom and Jerry), Baby Huey (a large though dim-witted baby duck) and many other lesser known characters.
+In concept, Famous Studios continued where Fleischer Studios ended off, with the studio continuing to produce Popeye cartoons, which shifted to color in 1943 as well as creating Noveltoons, an anthology short series similar to Fleischer's Color Classics.
+The Noveltoons shorts series introduced many of Famous' recurring characters such as Blackie the Lamb, Wolfie (Blackie's main rival), Casper the Friendly Ghost (created by Joe Oriolo and Seymour Reit from an unpublished children's book), Little Audrey (a character similar to and replaced Little Lulu), Herman and Katnip (A cat and mouse duel similar to Tom and Jerry), and Baby Huey.
 Famous also revived Screen Songs, another series inherited from Fleischer's.
-As early as 1945, Famous continued the series all the way up to 1951, when they lost the right of the name and the “bouncing ball” term.
-The series was renamed Kartunes and would continue for two extra years, where it would finally be discontinued.

-In 1951, Sam Buchwald died from a heart attack, leaving Sparber and Kneitel as the lead producers and directors.
+The series was renamed Kartunes in 1951 and continued for two more years before being discontinued.
+Buchwald later died from a heart attack in 1951, leaving Sparber and Kneitel as the sole producers.
 Dave Tendlar was promoted to director in 1953.